-Authors: Mike Lassas – VP, Administration and Cal Hayes – General Manager, WaterWorks Division
+Authors: Mike Lassas – President/CEO and Cal Hayes – General Manager, WaterWorks Division

 Check valves are typically installed into the discharge piping of a pumping system to ensure that the material being pumped does not flow backward.
 With so many check valves available to the market, it can be a challenge to find the right one for your application.
 Before you start shopping for check valves, make sure you know the answers to these five questions.